a100kpm/cat-anomaly-detection/readme.txt

 Training was >400 epochs

 Variational autoencoder did exeptionaly well for anomaly detection (8 anomalies found, see vae_anomalies.png), and terrible for image reconstruction (see vae_reconstruct_normal.png and vae_reconstruct_anomalies.png).
+The main reason is the very short training because the initial goal was already accomplished.
 Training was 40 epochs (with bat choice of beta_vae and questionable jump of learning rate if you look at the file).
 If you want to train it to reconstruct images properly, remember to start the training with low value (or 0) for the parameter beta_vae, and to increase it slowly over time.

 Wasserstein generative adversarial network did not yield good result, the training is slow (expect at least >2000 epochs to start having something that look like a reconstruction of image)
 And pay attention to not fall in collapse mode (parameters in wgan.py should not create a collapse mode for at least 800 epochs).